 To qualify as "enduring" materials must be used repeatedly over an extended period of time by educators other than the author(s) and by learner groups other than the one taught by the author(s), and disseminated outside of Baylor.

 To qualify as "educational" materials must have been designed explicitly to promote knowledge, skills or attitudes of specific populations of learners (as opposed to materials designed specifically to communicate results of research or patient care activities to other scientists or to other healthcare practitioners, respectively).
-Possible populations of learners that are relevant to Baylor’s educational mission may include nurses, allied health, graduate and medical students; residents; physicians in CME courses; other professionals; faculty members and instructors; patient groups; public undergraduate students; students in grades K–12; etc.
+Possible populations of learners that are relevant to Baylor’s educational mission may include nurses, health professions, graduate and medical students; residents; physicians in CME courses; other professionals; faculty members and instructors; patient groups; public undergraduate students; students in grades K–12; etc.

 Evidence of Quality should include a description of your rationale/goals for dedicating professional time to the development of enduring materials; a description of your preparation/background and ongoing self-improvement which enables you to prepare high-quality materials; letters of support; peer review of completed materials; usage statistics; and learner evaluations.
 This criterion will count 50 percent of the final judgment of the Review Panel.
 See the general criteria for determining quality of educational scholarship for all Fulbright and Jaworski LLP Faculty Excellence Awards.